kitnil/awesome/README.md

 - [nvtop](https://github.com/Syllo/nvtop) - NVIDIA GPUs htop like monitoring tool
 - [os-tutorial](https://github.com/cfenollosa/os-tutorial) - How to create an OS from scratch
 - [Interplanetary-Postal-Service](https://github.com/s-macke/Interplanetary-Postal-Service) - Lunar lander type game with computational fluid dynamics
-- [smenu](https://github.com/p-gen/smenu) - Terminal utility that reads words from standard input or from a file and creates an interactive selection window just below the cursor.
+- [smenu](https://github.com/p-gen/smenu) - Terminal utility that reads words from standard input or file and creates an interactive selection window at the cursor location without clearing the screen.
 The selected word(s) are sent to standard output for further processing.
 - [ddcutil](https://github.com/rockowitz/ddcutil) - Query and change Linux monitor settings using DDC/CI and USB
 - [litetree](https://github.com/aergoio/litetree) - SQLite with Branches
 - [Craft](https://github.com/fogleman/Craft) - A simple Minecraft clone written in C using modern OpenGL (shaders).